Watch and Learn: Learning to Use Computers from Online Videos: More Results

 The largest improvements are observed in \texttt{chrome}, \texttt{gimp}, and \texttt{vlc}.
 These domains benefit strongly from specialized procedural knowledge that is well covered by online tutorials, such as configuring browser settings, editing images, or adjusting media player preferences.
 The presence of abundant, step-by-step demonstrations in these categories enables our pipeline to extract high-quality trajectories that transfer effectively to downstream agents.

 By contrast, the gains are smaller in domains such as \texttt{vscode} and \texttt{os}, which often require extensive text entry or code manipulation---capabilities that are less easily captured by our current action set.
 Improvements are also limited in \texttt{thunderbird} and LibreOffice applications (\texttt{lo.calc}, \texttt{lo.writer}, \texttt{lo.impress}), where high-quality tutorials are scarce and tasks sometimes involve fine-grained interactions such as dragging objects or manipulating small interface elements.
-These are challenging for our IDM that does not yet support drag-and-drop actions.

 Overall, this breakdown highlights a key property of our approach: it yields the largest benefits in domains where web tutorials are both plentiful and aligned with the action space of the agent, while leaving room for future extensions in text-heavy or fine-grained interaction domains.